 ❌ Doesn’t come with an air pump.

 Although the name mentions ‘indoor’, we feel the Big Smart Growing System by E SUPEREGROW would be perfect for outdoor use as well.
-This water culture hydroponics system was designed especially to make growing vining plants like cucumbers easier with a trellis.
-It features three large slots to grow bigger plant species in, although it also comes with a rack to turn those slots into small spaces for a total of 27 mini plants.
+This water culture hydroponic system was designed especially to make growing vining plants like cucumbers easier with a trellis.
+It features three large slots to grow bigger plant species, although it also comes with a rack to turn those slots into small spaces for a total of 27 mini plants.